Minnetonka Baseball Association

 Players not selected for Traveling Teams

 Players not selected for a Travel team will be eligible to play in the Community programs (ages 12/13 & 14/15).
-Community team evalutions will be held in the Spring 2019 for the 2019 season, changes are planned in our Community 12/13 & Community 14/15 programs that will allow for more tournament play during the season.
+Community team evalutions will be held in the Spring 2020 for the 2020 season, a tournament opportunity is planned in our Community 12/13 & Community 14/15 programs that will allow for more tournament play during the season.
 Tournament teams may be formed in addition to the regular season teams that will give more tournament opportunities for players who wish to play more tournament baseball.
-More details will be forthcoming on the 2019 Community 12/13 & Community 14/15 season on the Minnetonka baseball website.
+More details will be forthcoming on the 2020 Community 12/13 & Community 14/15 season on the Minnetonka baseball website.

 Metal spikes are allowed on Veteran’s Field and Lower Field.
 However, metal spikes are not allowed in the batting cages behind right field.
 If the batting cages are used for tryouts, have your player bring either tennis shoes or turf shoes.